 I’m co-leading WP3 on pelagic mapping.
 We’ve found important evidence showing how the vertical structure of the water column influences the horizontal distribution of fish communities across the Atlantic.
 From this knowledge, we are working on modelling fish stock distribution fully in 3D!

 Do you have any advice or a favourite quote you would like to share?

 I like the concept of the “macroscope” (Odum, 1971) as the antithesis of the microscope.
 In ocean research, we need conceptual and methodological overviews to look at ecological systems and society in a new way.
 Let’s place the “oceans under the macroscope” (Belgrano & Brown 2002).

 The oceans hold less species richness compared to land, but the estimated number of undescribed and cryptic marine species is much larger!

 What is your highlight from the project so far?

-The nice and rich experience of collaborating with researchers across the Atlantic studying 1) different aspects of biogeography in the pelagic and deep waters, 2) compiling relevant information on ecosystem pressures such as fishing, shipping, seabed mining, plastics, 3) monitoring the ocean using new marine technology such as wave-gliders, and 4) taking awareness of vulnerable small and isolated Atlantic islands such as Ascension.
+The nice and rich experience of collaborating with researchers across the Atlantic studying 1) different aspects of biogeography in the pelagic and deep waters, 2) compiling relevant information on ecosystem pressures such as fishing, shipping, seabed mining, and plastics, 3) monitoring the ocean using new marine technology such as wave-gliders, and 4) becoming more aware of vulnerable small and isolated Atlantic islands such as Ascension.

 We have so much to discover!